 Lab Members

-Ko-Chien (KC) Chen received her B.Sc. from the University of British Columbia and received her M.Sc. degree from National Taiwan University.
+Ko-Chien (KC) Chen received her B.S. from the University of British Columbia and her M.S. from National Taiwan University.
 After graduation, Ko-Chien worked as a research assistant investigating the role of exosomes in the tumor microenvironment.
 Moreover, she also participated in another project aimed to identify diagnostic and prognostic biomarkers for various tyles and stages of breast cancer.
-She is currently a graduate student in the Ph.D. program under MD Anderson Cancer Center UTHealth Graduate School of Biomedical Sciences and is working on identifying collateral lethal targets in PTEN-null cancers.
+She is currently a graduate student in the Ph.D. program at the MD Anderson Cancer Center UTHealth Houston Graduate School of Biomedical Sciences and is working on identifying collateral lethal targets in PTEN-null cancers.

 Research Investigator